 High school students interested in the human resources career field may consider taking business-related courses.
 Some high schools offer courses in business technology, finance or accounting.
 Many high schools have business-related clubs, such as the Future Business Leaders of America, that offer students opportunities to work on projects and compete in competitions.

 Prospective human resource managers may consider programs in human resources or related majors, like business or management.
 These programs incorporate coursework common to all business majors, such as business calculus, microeconomics, macroeconomics and accounting.
 Courses relevant to human resources include topics like staffing, conflict management and labor relations.
 Undergraduate students may gain experience by doing an internship, which some programs count toward elective credit.

 Step 3: Find Work

-According to the U.S. Bureau of Labor Statistics (BLS), overall employment for human resources managers is expected to increase 9% from 2014-2024, which is about average.
+According to the U.S. Bureau of Labor Statistics (BLS), overall employment for human resources managers is expected to increase 7% from 2018-2028, which is faster-than-average.
 As businesses become larger with more intricate policies, the demand for human resource professionals will increase.
 Employment projections will vary, depending on whether or not an industry is expanding or declining.

 Step 4: Consider a Master's Degree

 The BLS indicates that individuals interested in management positions might need a master's degree related to human resources management.
 The core curricula of these programs often require coursework in decision-making, strategy and business ethics.
 Elective courses enhance the core requirements and may be chosen based on an individual's career interests.
 Some graduate schools offer a human resources concentration in other business programs.

 Individuals seeking advancement may consider certifications offered through professional organizations.
 The Society for Human Resource Management offers both the Professional in Human Resources and Senior Professional in Human Resources credentials.
 These credentials require industry experience and a passing score on a qualifying exam, which includes topics in strategic management, workforce planning and labor relations.